 Indications for ORENITRAM:

-Pulmonary arterial hypertension (PAH) (WHO Group 1) in patients with WHO functional Class II–III symptoms, to improve exercise capacity.
+Pulmonary arterial hypertension (PAH) (WHO Group 1) in patients with WHO functional Class II–III symptoms, to delay disease progression and improve exercise capacity.

 Take with food.
 Swallow whole.
 Individualize.
 Initially 0.25mg twice daily (~12hrs apart) or 0.125mg three times daily (~8hrs apart).
-May increase in increments of 0.25mg or 0.5mg twice daily every 3–4 days; if not tolerated, consider titrating slower.
-If intolerable adverse effects occur, decrease in 0.25mg increments.
-Mild hepatic impairment (Child Pugh Class A) or concomitant strong CYP2C8 inhibitors (eg, gemfibrozil): initially 0.125mg twice daily; titrate by increments of 0.125mg twice daily every 3–4 days.
-Moderate hepatic impairment (Child Pugh Class B): not recommended.
+Titrate by 0.125 three times daily or 0.25mg or 0.5mg twice daily every 3–4 days; if not tolerated, consider slower titration.
+If intolerable adverse effects occur, decrease in 0.125mg or 0.25mg increments.
+Mild hepatic impairment (Child Pugh Class A) or concomitant strong CYP2C8 inhibitors: initially 0.125mg twice daily; titrate by increments of 0.125mg twice daily every 3–4 days.
+Moderate hepatic impairment (Child Pugh Class B): avoid.
 Treatment interruption/discontinuation or transitioning from SC/IV treprostinil: see full labeling.

 Severe hepatic impairment (Child Pugh Class C).

 Avoid abrupt withdrawal or sudden large dose reduction (see full labeling).
-Increased risk of bleeding.
 Diverticulosis or blind-end pouches.
 Hepatic impairment.
 Elderly.
-Labor & delivery.
-Pregnancy (Cat.
-C).
-Nursing mothers: not recommended.
+Pregnancy.
+Nursing mothers.

-Headache, nausea, diarrhea, flushing, pain in extremity, jaw pain, hypokalemia, abdominal discomfort.
+Headache, diarrhea, nausea, vomiting, flushing, pain in extremity, jaw pain, hypokalemia, abdominal discomfort.